 The phrase struck a nerve with me and actually has more significance than I would have imagined.
 In general that argument can be made that a legal whore is a legal practitioner who will screw anyone over for money provided they don't . . . for lack of a better phrase . . . get caught with something . . . or as the analogy would suggest . . . "catch something".

 In the last order, it was agreed that the standard would be that the father would be given about two weeks notice of any changes in visitation for the given month.
 The order also provides that if any visitation is missed, that it shall reasonably be made up within that year.
 Keep in mind that the father lives several states away (approximately 4 hours of driving one way).
 The same attorney has been on the case for the father for the past few years and has argued adamantly for his client, though this Rhode Island attorney is well aware of the father's intentions.
-In each instance the attorney has argued that his client has an "arguable basis" for every motion that has been pressed and that as a Rhode Island attorney he or she has the obligation to make any such arguments for the client.
+In each instance, the attorney made the point that his client has an "arguable basis" for every motion that has been pressed and that as a Rhode Island attorney he or she has the obligation to make any such arguments for the client.

 One particular visitation involved both scheduling and transportation problems that arose after the two week period noted in the Order.
 The father himself expressed to the child and the mother (my client) that "this could be the visitation weekend that she misses and makes up later in the year".